sazwa-asif/HeritageHub/README.md

 - **Souvenir**: A mini souvenir shop is available to purchase souvenirs from different sites online with ease.

 ## 📌 Scope
 This is a fourth semester university project of the course 'Database Management System'.
-It is a web application with Oracle database.
+It is a full stack web application with Oracle database.
 Future expansions will be made to enhance user experience.

+##  🛠️Technology Stack
+- **Frontend**: HTML, CSS, JavaScript, Bootstrap
+- **Backend**: Flask (Python)
+- **Database**: Oracle Database
+- **Libraries**:
+  - Passlib for password hashing
+  - Pandas for data manipulation
+  - Chart.js for data visualization

 ## 🖼️Graphical User Interface (GUIs)